13 Food Products Not Safe For Dogs

 Xylitol is an alternative to sugar in many products.
 The reason why Xylitol is so toxic to dogs is due being unable to be completely digested.

-Small amounts is enough to cause hypoglycemia, seizures, liver failure with worse case death within a few days of ingesting.
+Small amounts is enough to cause hypoglycaemia, seizures, liver failure with worse case death within a few days of ingesting.

 This means, food not to feed dogs which contains Xylitol includes candy & gummies, baked foods, protein bars and even cosmetics products such as makeup (despite not being a food product, dogs tends to love licking faces) are toxic to dogs and should be avoided at all risk.